British Car Brands

 Elemental Logo

-This company was opened specifically for the development and production of the RP1 sports car.
-It is located in Hambledon (UK) and is part of the namesake structure of Elemental Group Ltd.
+This company was opened specifically to develop and produce the RP1 sports car.
+It is located in Hambledon (UK) and is part of Elemental Group Ltd’s namesake structure.

 Caparo